6112-fa25/6112-fa25.github.io/_pages/project.md

 ## Grading

-For the grading rubric, read the ["Grading" section from the syllabus][syllabus#grading].
+For the grading rubric, read the ["Grading" section from the syllabus][syllabus].

 <!-- As a reminder from the syllabus, the grading for the project is distributed as follows: